 You can find out all about the people who lived and worked at Victorian Lanhydrock through their portraits, photographs, letters and possessions.
-Look out for the new frames filled with stories of the family and their servants and see how you 'measure up' to family members by standing next to their life-size figures around the house.
-Can you guess why Thomas Charles was known as 'Little Lordy'?
+Look out for the frames filled with stories of the family and their servants and if you're in the Servants' Hall restaurant, the seat covers will tell you whose chair you're sitting in.

 For a reminder of the summer memories created at Lanhydrock why not call into our welcoming gift shop, based in the old music room.
 We're the biggest Trust shop in the south-west so have a huge variety of items for you to choose from.